richardstartin/richardstartin.github.io/_posts/2020-03-30-population-dynamics-part-1-population-level-models.md

 ---
-title: Population Dynamics Part 1: Population Level Models
+title: "Population Dynamics Part 1: Population Level Models"
 layout: post
 date: 2020-03-30
 tags: dynamics
 image: /assets/2020/03/population-dynamics/Volterra_a_0.05b_0.1c_0.1d_0.05e_0.2.png
+hidden: false
 ---

 This post is the first in a series about the counter-intuitive dynamics of a predator-prey ecosystem in dynamic equilibrium, which was the topic of my undergraduate dissertation, based on the paper [_Predator-prey cycles from resonant amplification of demographic stochasticity_](https://arxiv.org/pdf/q-bio/0501023.pdf).
-It seems strange to dig this up over a decade later, but thanks to COVID-19, the sibling field of epidemiology is now a topic of conversation, which got me thinking back to this project.
+It seems strange to dig this up over a decade later, but thanks to COVID-19, the sibling field of epidemiology is now a casual topic of conversation, which got me thinking back to this project.
 The project made a lasting impression on me because the model's ergodic assumption - that time and ensemble averages are interchangeable - is violated both by data and by numerical simulation.
 The average behaviour predicted by the model is never realised, and observed dynamics can only be explained by looking at higher order terms of the so-called _noise expansion_.
-That is, simplistic mathematical modeling can be wildly inaccurate, even at dimensionality too low for chaos.
+That is, simplistic mathematical modeling can be wildly inaccurate, even when dimensionality is too low for chaos.

 1. TOC
 {:toc}